Preconditioned normal equations for solving discretised partial differential equations: Functional Analytic Perspective

 \section{Functional Analytic Perspective}

-As stated at the end of the previous section, the choice of preconditioner for the normal equation can be guided by the discretisation of the ``normal'' PDE associated with the continuous problem.
-We explore the ideas presented above in this section, with a focus on singularly perturbed PDEs {\cite{Verhulst}}, the prototypical example being the convection diffusion equation in the advection dominated regime.
-We already discussed the discretisation of the convection diffusion equation in one dimension using a centred finite difference scheme in Example \ref{ex:upwind}.
+We explore the ideas presented above in this section, with a focus on singularly perturbed PDEs {\cite{Verhulst}}, the prototypical example being the advection diffusion equation in the advection dominated regime.
 Consider the two-dimensional advection diffusion equation, i.e.~

 In particular, we will focus on a finite element discretisation.
 To this end, we fix a discrete space $V_h\subset H^1_0(\Omega)$ and consider the weak formulation of \eqref{eq:advectionDiffusion2D} in the discrete space $V_h$, i.e.~find $u_h\in V_h$ such that